19hours/sg-statutes/Acts/Jewish Synagogue Ordinance.md

 ### New trustees

-(2) In the event of the number of trustees at any time falling below three the High Court on the petition of the remaining trustees, or of any of the members of the Jewish community may appoint suitable persons being members of the Jewish community residing in Singapore to be trustees under this Ordinance.
+(2) In the event of the number of trustees at any time falling below three, the High Court, on an application made by originating summons by the remaining trustees or by any of the members of the Jewish community, may appoint suitable persons being members of the Jewish community residing in Singapore to be trustees under this Ordinance.

+[42/2005 wef 01/01/2006]

 ### Property to vest without assignment